-Malaysia is often overlooked in favour of its Asian and Indonesian neighbours such as Thailand or Bali.
-But missing out on Malaysia would be a mistake.
-The country has beaches to rival Thailand’s; jungles and rainforests filled with rare wildlife; rolling green tea plantations reminiscent of India or England; hundreds of incredible temples and mosques and bustling cities with epic views.
-All this is on offer with less tourists and for cheaper than its counterparts.
+The country has beaches to rival Thailand’s, jungles and rainforests filled with rare wildlife, rolling green tea plantations reminiscent of India or England, hundreds of incredible temples and mosques and bustling cities with epic views.
+All this is on offer with fewer tourists and cheaper prices than its counterparts.

-Here I share 5 places you must visit in Malaysia, with details on why you should see them, what to do there and where to stay.
+In this article I share 5 places you must visit in Malaysia, with details on why you should see them, what to do there and where to stay.

-The capital of the country, Kuala Lumpur, is a bustling city with a population of 7.2 million as of 2013 and is the fastest growing Asian city by economy and population.
+The capital of the country, Kuala Lumpur, is a bustling city with a population of 7.2 million as of 2013 and is the fastest-growing Asian city by economy and population.
 You will most likely fly into KL so I suggest spending at least 2 days to give yourself some time to explore as there is plenty to see and do.

 There are many hotels in the city, but finding one with an incredible view is the most important and the Grand Hyatt Kuala Lumpur certainly won’t disappoint!
 With rooms facing the Petronas Towers and floor to ceiling windows you will be able to capture the perfect picture right from your suite.

-Book your stay in Kuala Lumpur:
+Book Your Stay In Kuala Lumpur:

 - Book hotels in Kuala Lumpur